 If none of these options are viable or fit within your business plan, there are a few other avenues to try, according to Angelique O’Rourke of Palo Alto Software:

-Revenue-based loan: This is a niche type of option, and you must have a credit score of over 500 to apply.
-Your company also must make more than a $100,000 a year in sales, and the loan amount cannot exceed 10% of your revenue.
+This is a niche type of option, and you must have a credit score of over 500 to apply.
+Your company also must make more than a $100,000 a year in sales.
+Also, the loan amount cannot exceed 10% of your revenue.
 You can receive this type of loan in as little as a week’s time.

 IMPROVE YOUR SCORE